 In Thailand, where I spent most of fall 2013, finding ample amounts of palatable lettuces and celery isn’t as easy as finding bananas and pineapple.
 I felt “off my game” in this country, and my greens consumption was down noticeably, to about one-half to two-thirds what I usually eat.
 Instances of elimination were almost halved, and my body felt heavier and, I, less energetic, less buoyant.
 I never enjoyed greens in Thailand as much as I do in the United States.

 It’s safe to say this Irishman loves greens as much as nature photographers adore the gorgeous, as-far-as-the-eye-can-see fields in Ireland.
-Not all raw fooders feel this way, however.
+Not all raw food enthusiasts feel this way, however.
 Anne Osborne, author of Fruitarianism: The Path To Paradise, who has led a wholly low-fat raw food diet since 1992, consumes “very little greens.”
 She eats purslane or dill, for example, only “occasionally” from her garden.

 “During my time researching and reading about raw vegan diets, I have not found one vitamin or mineral that is in greens that cannot also be found in fruit,” Osborne wrote in an e-mail to me.
 “I can appreciate that greens often have a higher content of certain nutrients than fruits, but for me the most important factor in getting the nutrition we need from fresh produce is the quality of the food.”